Whatsapp Icon

 • Join a support group for myeloma patients

-• Consider counselling to help cope with the emotional aspects of your recovery
+• Consider counseling to help cope with the emotional aspects of your recovery

 • Keep open communication with your loved ones for support